fabiankindermann/dynamic-macro/README.md

 # Dynamic Macroeconomics
 This is a set of R-files we use for our Dynamic Macro lecture at Uni Regensburg.
+Below you can find links to the html files explaining the content of the `R`-source files.

+**When clicking on the `Code` button on the upper right of this page, you can download the entire github directory!**

 ## Chapter 1